NBCLab/nimare-paper/content/annotation.md

 )
 ```

+This term count `DataFrame` will be used later, to train a GCLDA model.

 +++

+## Cognitive Atlas term extraction and hierarchical expansion

 **Cognitive Atlas term extraction** leverages the structured nature of the Cognitive Atlas in order to extract counts for individual terms and their synonyms in the ontology, as well as to apply hierarchical expansion to these counts based on the relationships specified between terms.
 This method produces both basic term counts and expanded term counts based on the weights applied to different relationship types present in the ontology.